harness/developer-hub/tutorials/orchestrate-security-tests/nodejs-firstscan.md

 ![Step Library](static/node-first-scan/step_lib.png)

-Since Harness STO can orchestrate multiple security scanning tools, wiring requires a few details such as what type of scanner will be used and location information for what will be scanned.
-These are entered as key value pairs.
-Can enter the following key value pairs:
+Since Harness STO can orchestrate multiple security scanning tools.
+Setup of it requires a few details, such as what type of scanner that is planned on being utilized and location of information for what will be scanned.
+These are entered as key value pairs as follows:

 - policy_type: orchestratedScan
 - scan_type: repository